scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

 are outliers.
 Generally, one can compute both a robust and a non-robust estimator and if there is no big discrepancies between the two, a robust estimator may not be needed.
 On the other hand, there can be a great gain in using robust algorithms for dataset that are highly corrupted.
-See examples on real datasets.
+See the examples on real datasets.
-A lot of dataset has previously been "cleaned" of any outlier, for small dataset this can be done by an expert for exaple, on these dataset this algorithm is often not useful.
+A lot of dataset have previously been "cleaned" of any outlier, for small dataset this can be done by an expert for example, on these dataset this algorithm is often not useful.

-With respect to the dimensionality, the algorithm is expected to far as well (or as bad) as the base_estimator do in high dimension.
+With respect to the dimensionality, the algorithm is expected to be as good (or as bad) as the base_estimator do in high dimension.

 Complexity: